On this page

 Is tirzepatide better than semaglutide for weight loss?

 Head-to-head data from SURMOUNT-5 shows tirzepatide achieved 20.2% weight loss vs. 13.7% for semaglutide at maximum tolerated doses over 72 weeks.
-However, semaglutide has stronger cardiovascular outcomes data (SELECT trial), which tirzepatide has not yet matched (SURPASS-CVOT ongoing).
+On cardiovascular outcomes the comparison is more nuanced: semaglutide has a placebo-controlled CV-event reduction (SELECT), while tirzepatide's dedicated trial, SURPASS-CVOT, showed noninferiority to dulaglutide (an established GLP-1 RA) but did not meet superiority.

 Does tirzepatide improve sleep apnea?